Kindhearted57/Kindhearted57.github.io/about.md

 ---

-## Ru Ji   纪儒

 Nice to meet you!
-Posting in this site in Chinese/English.
+I post in this site in Chinese/English, some of the posts are used as personal notebooks.

 ### Education

-Beijing University of Posts and Telecommunications  Beijing, China.
-Cyberspace Security 2017-2021
+**Beijing University of Posts and Telecommunications**  *Beijing, 🇨🇳.
+Cyberspace Security* 2017-2021

-University of Waterloo ON, Canada MMath in Computer Science(thesis-based) 2022-
+**University of Waterloo**, *Ontario, 🇨🇦, MMath in Computer Science(thesis-based)* 2022-